awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

    1. Choose a **Workgroup**\.

-   1. If your workgroup hasn't enforced the Amazon S3 output location, specify a value for **Amazon S3 location of query results**\.
+   1. If your workgroup hasn't enforced the Amazon S3 output location or if you don't use a workgroup, specify a value for **Amazon S3 location of query results**\.

-   **Enable sampling** is selected by default\.
+1. For **Sampling**, choose a sampling method\.
 When sampling is activated, Data Wrangler samples and imports approximately 50% of the queried data\.
-Deselect this checkbox to turn off sampling\.
+Choose **None** to turn off sampling\.

 1. Enter your query in the query editor and use the **Run** button to run the query\.
 After a successful query, you can preview your result under the editor\.